anainesvs/Omic_Class/README.md

 ```

 #### (2) Loading data
-**Data**: The data can be obtained from NIH/NCI at: [https://gdc-portal.nci.nih.gov]
+**Data**: The data can be obtained from NIH/NCI at: [https://gdc-portal.nci.nih.gov].
+Download GE and Methylation chromosome 21, and clinical data.
-The code assumes that the user starts with data in a file `OMIC_DATA_class.rda`
+The code assumes that the user starts with data organized in a file called: `OMIC_DATA_class.rda`
 the objects that contain the phenotypic information, clinical covariates, and omic data.
-The code assumes that the file `OMIC_DATA.rda` contain the following objects:
+The code assumes that the file `OMIC_DATA_class.rda` contain the following objects:
    * `XF`: an incidence matrix for clinical covariates.
    * `Xge`: an incidence matrix for gene expression.
    * `Xmt`: an incidence matrix for methylation values at various sites of chromosome 21 (only).